luxe/unilang/README.md

 ## Addressing Scope
 Creating a language that could properly be the right choice for every programming domain sounds impractical.
 Domains can have opposite requirements.
 Trying to encode everything necessary for all domains would result in something so complicated, contradictory, and convoluted that it would defeat the purpose it set out to accomplish.
 It would become too difficult to use in any domain.
-These concerns are critically important, and we acknowledge them here as they have been influential in Unilang's design.
+These concerns are valid, and maybe even inevitable.
+We acknowledge them here as they have been influential in Unilang's design.
 If Unilang were built in the traditional way that GPLs are, we would certainly hit many of these problems.
-We instead take different approaches toward a language's role in facilitating software.
+We instead take different approaches toward a language's role in facilitating software development.
 Unilang is an experiment to challenge these concerns and to try and innovate ways around them.

 </details>
 <details>